AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-55305-freeze-issue-in-company-user-edit-popup.md

 <u>Steps to reproduce</u>:

 1. Create a B2B company.
-1. Create a multi select attribute for customers.
+1. Create a multi-select attribute for customers.
 1. Assign a value to the newly created attribute for the company admin.
 1. Log in as **[!UICONTROL Company Admin]**.
-1. Go to the [!UICONTROL account dashboard] and navigate to company structure.
+1. Go to the [!UICONTROL account dashboard] and navigate to the company structure.
 1. Select the user.
-1. Click on 'Edit Selected'.
+1. Click on **[!UICONTROL Edit Selected]**.

 <u>Expected results</u>: